 Program for Advanced Immune Bioimaging

-The research program headed by Deborah Fowell, Ph.D. is divided into three, interrelated components:
+The research program headed by Deborah Fowell, Ph.D. is divided into four, interrelated components:

 - Project 1 Leader, Minsoo Kim, Ph.D., Professor of Microbiology and Immunology.
 “Resolution of neutrophil response for effective T cell functions and tissue repair” Neutrophils are first responders in damaged or infected tissues.
 This influx is transient and is followed by neutrophil apoptosis and clearance by macrophages.
 The proposal identifies EGF as a key factor released by dying neutrophils in the influenza-infected lung.

 - Project 2 Leader, Deborah Fowell, Ph.D., Professor of Microbiology and Immunology.
 “Spatial optimization of T cell activation at inflamed sites via cytokine/chemokine-dependent cellular clustering” The proposal reveals that at cutaneous sites of inflammation or infection, spatially restricted perivascular clusters (PVC) of chemokine producing cells arise that are enriched for APCs.

 - Project 3 Leader, David J. Topham, Ph.D., Professor of Microbiology and Immunology.
 “Formation, Positioning, Motility, and Function of Tissue Resident Memory CD8+ T cells After Influenza Infection” The proposal identifies new subsets of TRM based on differential expression of CD49a and CD103 that express distinct transcriptional programs.